So how exactly does Atola TaskForce perform 12 or more imaging sessions or other long-running tasks (hashing, wiping, etc.)?

-TaskForce has a 8-thread Xeon CPU.
-Each of the threads backs imaging at the speed of 600 MB/sec (or faster on SAS and extension ports).
+TaskForce is a forensic hardware that has a 8-thread Xeon CPU.
+Each of the threads backs imaging at the speed of 550 MB/sec (or faster on SAS and extension ports).
 Should a drive’s native speed be lower than that, the respective thread’s capacity is freed up for more workload.
 It means that you can launch more than 8 tasks at a time: 10, 12 or 15 with no negative affect on individual performance.

 For instance, if one of the eight drives engaged in parallel imaging sessions is slow, e.g. an IDE drive with 100 MB/sec native speed, the 9th session will be using the remaining 500 MB/sec capacity of the thread backing the imaging of these drives.

 The same is true not only for imaging sessions, but also hashing, wiping, and any other long-running tasks.
 Please note that hashing is the most capacity-consuming process, and when multiple hashing algorithms are used, the speed may somewhat slow down, though not substantially.

 Imaging sessions can be launched one by one, without any waiting period.